ulywhy/cart-woocommerce/readme.txt

   - Added assets versioning
   - Added minification of JS files
   - Added debug mode for JS in order to use files without minification
-  - Added payment flow for WebPay in Colombia for Checkout Custom Offline
+  - Added payment flow for WebPay in Chile for Checkout Custom Offline
   - Updated documentation and regionalized links

 * Bug fixes